In This Article

 It’s important to note that website visitors and administrators can encounter error 1003.
 Here are some of the possible situations:

-For website administrators, you can proxy your DNS records or leave them as DNS-only in Cloudflare DNS settings.
-If you mistakenly leave your records as DNS only , your server’s IP address becomes visible to visitors.
-This allows anyone to access your website directly, triggering code 1003, which enforces security and proper routing.
+For website administrators, you can proxy your DNS records or leave them as DNS-only in Cloudflare DNS configuration.
+If you mistakenly leave your records as DNS only, your server’s IP becomes visible to visitors.
+This allows attempting direct IP access to your website by anyone, triggering code 1003, which enforces security and proper routing.

-Sometimes, users may type your website’s IP address directly onto the address bar instead of your domain name.
+Sometimes, users may type your website’s IP address directly into the address bar instead of links with your domain name.
 Doing so automatically triggers error code 1003, blocking access to the page.

-- API or bot access using direct IP address
+• API or bot access using a direct IP address

 It is also possible that some specific application integrations and plugins may be incorrectly configured to call the origin server’s IP address instead of the domain name, which is why these requests fail and display error 1003.